Call 561-272-0800

 CBT is applied in addiction treatment by addressing the cognitive and behavioral aspects of addiction.
 According to McHugh, R. Kathryn, and Bridget A. Hearon et al. 2010, “Cognitive-Behavioral Therapy for Substance Use Disorders,” CBT for substance use disorders includes several distinct interventions, either combined or used in isolation, many of which are administered in both individual and group formats.

-CBT is a flexible and evidence-based approach that can be tailored to address a wide range of substance use disorders, mental health conditions, and physical health concerns.
-It offers practical tools and strategies to promote recovery, improve well-being, and enhance overall quality of life.
+CBT helps with various types of substance use disorders by offering a flexible and evidence-based approach.
+It can be tailored to address a wide range of mental health conditions and physical health concerns, providing practical tools and strategies to promote recovery, improve well-being, and enhance overall quality of life.

 Conditions Helped by CBT